lmorg/murex/docs/FAQ.supported-platforms.md

 ## Other CPU architectures

-_murex_ is developed on AMD64 and that is also the architecture which runs all of the unit tests; however there is nothing CPU specific in _murex_'s source and the CI pipeline does compile binaries for 386, AMD64, ARMv7 (32bit) and ARMv8 (64bit) so the shell should be compatible for those architectures.
+Murex is developed on AMD64 and that is also the architecture which runs all of the unit tests; however there is nothing CPU specific in Murex's source and the CI pipeline does compile binaries for 386, AMD64, ARMv7 (32bit) and ARMv8 (64bit) so the shell should be compatible for those architectures.